Sunday, March 6, 2011

 What If Ethics Is Antithetical to the American Ethos?

-The financial crisis and the Deep Horizon oil spill have revealed once again an all-too-familiar pattern in American business and government.
-Business takes risks without regard for the potential negative impact on the public, and government regulators who are supposed to police such activity choose instead to give business a free pass to do pretty much as they choose.
+Why is the lack of ethics so prevalent in American life at all levels?
+The recent financial crisis and the Deep Horizon oil spill have revealed once again an all-too-familiar pattern in American business and government.
+Corporations take actions, even risky ones, without regard for the potential negative impact on the public, and government regulators who are supposed to police such activity choose instead to give business a free pass to do pretty much as they choose.
+Even individuals have little concern with how their actions impact others, even family members.
+And when called to task, lying – a refusal to take responsibility – is endemic.

-These two habitual behaviors in tandem pose grave risks to the common good on a daily basis.
-And so, there was much talk again about cleaning house in government agencies and promulgating new regulations.
-And some minor progress was achieved.
+These habitual behaviors pose grave risks to the common good on a daily basis.
+Normally, the reaction of most is that this is "business as usual."
+Only when a disaster occurs is there talk about cleaning house in government agencies and promulgating new regulations.
+Of individuals needing to take responsibility.

-But it seems to me that all this talk misses an important point … the proverbial elephant in the room … these problems at their core reflect a lack of ethics in American business and government.
+But it seems to me that all this talk misses an important point … the proverbial elephant in the room … these problems at their core reflect a lack of ethics in American business and government and in individual lives.
 Which raises the question, what role does ethics play in the American ethos?
-By ethics here I mean a system of moral principles, the values relating to human conduct by which the rightness and wrongness of certain actions and the goodness and badness of the motives and ends of such actions are judged.

-The American ethos has been defined in various ways … all related.
+What is the American ethos?
+It has been defined in various ways.
 It is said to have capitalism and democracy at its core; it is said to be competitive; it is said to be a land of opportunity for all.
-None of these implies or even necessarily encourages ethical behavior.
+These are all interrelated and none mplies or even necessarily encourages ethical behavior.

-If we look at American politics, from the very beginning, politics has been rife with dirty tricks.
+Let's look at our history.
+Regarding American politics, from the very beginning, politics has been rife with dirty tricks.
 Even founding stalwarts Jefferson and Adams resorted to underhanded tactics in their battles against each other.

 But by the dawn of the 20th Century, progressive ideas founded on the words of the Declaration of Independence began to take hold in government.
 As a result, a series of laws were passed that both limited the power of business and provided a structure that gave workers the power to negotiate with employers.
 Thus ethical behavior was imposed on the capitalist system by government.
 During the Depression, more laws were passed that both regulated business and provided a safety net for the poor and the elderly.

-America was looking more and more like an ethical society.
-But that was mostly an illusion.
-Where government or the courts did not impose ethics that conformed to the ideals of the Declaration of Independence and the Constitution, the people, business, and government, especially at the local level, continued to exhibit a lack of ethical standards.
+America may have been looking more and more like an ethical society, but that was mostly an illusion.
+Where government or the courts did not impose ethics, the people, business, and government, especially at the local level, continued to exhibit a lack of ethical standards.
 The business world was all about competition and getting away with what one could.
 Local government corruption was commonplace.
 In the larger society, prejudice and discrimination was prevalent, not just against blacks and women, but against Jews as well.
+And in general, people were only concerned with what was best for them.

 Tuesday, February 22, 2011